I wish I could say I escaped for the summer to Marbella, but the truth is this was my very first trip outside of my new home town in Spain.

-Authentic setting, delicious food and the atmosphere was amazing!
-They even do live flamenco shows in here on Saturday nights!
+The authentic setting, delicious food and atmosphere were amazing!
+They even do live flamenco shows here on Saturday nights!
 I have more photos ready for the next blog post, can’t wait to tell you all about it.

 Until then, I hope you enjoyed this short photo tour of Marbella, a first taste of what’s to come.